antonvw/wex/ROADMAP.md

 # roadmap
+- in test-ex and test-vi some tests are outcommented
+- blame and path (core) have relation with lexer or lexers (factory)
+- ex_stream join and %

 ## backlog
-- vi should be independant of stc lib
+- ex_command should be part of vi lib
 - allow dynamic libs
 - clang asan build using LeakSanitizer